 (It’s also on Audible.)

-Here are some books that are so good, I use them in my online fiction writing courses.
+Here are some books that are so good I use them in my online fiction writing courses.

-Screen Shot 2019-09-26 at 4.20.49 PM.pngThe Writer’s Journey: Mythic Structure for Writers (3rd Edition), by Christopher Vogler
+The Writer’s Journey: Mythic Structure for Writers (3rd Edition), by Christopher Vogler

-A must-read for all story writers, this book outlines “The Hero’s Journey” (the “one storyline,” according to Joseph Campbell’s research, “that all good story follows”) and the major archetypes (character models/types) that readers have come to love and expect in story.
+A must-read for all story writers, this book outlines The Hero’s Journey (the one storyline, according to Joseph Campbell’s research, that all good story follows) and the significant archetypes (character models/types) that readers have come to love and expect in a story.
 This must-have knowledge will put you eons ahead of the rest, and if you work with me in any way in coaching, I ask that you read this book first.

-Hooked: Write Fiction that Grabs Readers at Page One and Never Lets Them Goby Les Edgerton
+Hooked: Write Fiction that Grabs Readers at Page One and Never Lets Them Go, by Les Edgerton

 Writing Wonder, By David Farland

 Want to create a page-turner that people won’t put down?
-Get the book on WONDER by multi-published story consultant David Farland (Dave Wolverton) — the guy who recommended to the publisher that Harry Potter and the Sorcerers Stone be put on the front burner and marketed, who started out/coached bestselling authors Brandon Sanderson (Stormlight Archives, Mistborn Saga, and more) and Stephenie Meyer (Twilight Saga), Hollywood consultant, worldwide consultant and speaker… you get the picture.
+Get the book on WONDER by multi-published story consultant David Farland (Dave Wolverton) — the guy who recommended to the publisher that Harry Potter and the Sorcerer’s Stone be put on the front burner and marketed, who started out/coached bestselling authors Brandon Sanderson (Stormlight Archives, Mistborn Saga, and more) and Stephenie Meyer (Twilight Saga), Hollywood consultant, worldwide consultant, and speaker… you get the picture.
 A powerful book, highly recommended.

 This book is still one of my all-time favorites.
 Donald Maass, you’re my conflict-building hero.